 As mentioned above, for mineral constituents in growing media, some stakeholders pointed out that the test based on aqua regia digestion measures the content of metals in mineral constituents including the fraction that is not bioavailable.
 The standard EN 13650 also declares that the results cannot be regarded as the "bioavailable" fraction, as the extraction procedure is too vigorous to represent any biological process.
-Based on this information and the input from the manufacturer, the extraction method proposed for mineral constituents is EN 13651 Soil improvers and growing media - Extraction of calcium chloride/DTPA (CAT) soluble nutrients and elements.
+Based on this information and the input from the manufacturer, the extraction method proposed for mineral growing media is EN 13651 Soil improvers and growing media - Extraction of calcium chloride/DTPA (CAT) soluble nutrients and elements.
+This is aligned to the ongoing revision of the Fertilizer regulation.